-An Audit and Risk Management Committee meeting was held on 28 June 2018 with all the members present to review and consider, inter alias, the audited financial statements of the Group for the year ended 30 April 2018 and the re-appointment of independent auditor of the Group.
+Subsequent to 30 April 2019 and up to the date of this annual report, a meeting of the Audit and Risk Management Committee was held in which the members review and consider, inter alias, the audited financial statements of the Group for the year ended 30 April 2019 and the re-appointment of independent auditor of the Group.
 There was no disagreement between the Board and the Audit and Risk Management Committee on the selection and appointment of external auditors.